electric-sql/pglite/docs/docs/api.md

 `dumpDataDir(): Promise<File | Blob>`

-Dump the Postgres `datadir` to a gziped tarball.
+Dump the Postgres `datadir` to a Gzipped tarball.

 This can then be used in combination with the [`loadDataDir`](#options) option when starting PGlite to load a dumped database from storage.

 ::: tip NOTE

-The datadir dump may not be compatible with other Postgres versions, it is only designed for importing back into PGlite.
+The datadir dump may not be compatible with other Postgres versions; it is only designed for importing back into PGlite.

 :::